Missinipe

+History

+Missinipe was previously incorporated as a northern hamlet.
+It disorganized from northern hamlet status to become a northern settlement under the jurisdiction of the Northern Saskatchewan Administration District on October 1, 2009.

 Etymology

 There are two similar explanations for the name of the settlement.
 According to Bill Barry's Geographic Names of Saskatchewan, the name Missinipe comes from the word Misi-nipiy, which is the Woodland Cree name for the nearby Churchill River and means "big water".
-Tourism Saskatchewan confirms that the hamlet's etymological origins come from the Churchill River but states that the word is instead Mahttawi-sipiy, meaning "difficult river".
+Tourism Saskatchewan confirms that the community's etymological origins come from the Churchill River but states that the word is instead Mahttawi-sipiy, meaning "difficult river".